 Not everyone cooks on the same day.
 Day one competitors included the United States, Morocco, Hungary, Argentina, Denmark, the United Kingdom, Norway, Italy, Chile, Iceland, and Brazil.
 In a grueling five and a half hour window, each team needed to make two dishes: a suckling veal rack and a chartreuse of vegetables and shellfish.
 What is a chartreuse, you ask?
 It’s allegedly a classic French dish that’s made with wrapped and layered ingredients.
 News to me.

-Technically, competitors are allowed to take a break during their cooking marathon if they need one, but every move they make is timed down to the second.
+Technically, competitors are allowed to take a break during their coking marathon if they need one, but every move they make is timed down to the second.
 At the front of each cooking station stood a coach calling out minutes and seconds to pace every step.

 Fans assembled in the grandstands, clustered by country.
 To the far left, there was a strong showing from Denmark supporters, who had set up poles displaying towering Danish flags.
 Every so often, a barrage of Danish flag confetti would blast out of a confetti cannon.
 The floor was littered the stuff.